Print job: Route

-In larger environments, print jobs may go through a centralized print server, before reaching the printing destination.
-Some (multifunction) printers have local storage (like a hard disk drive) to process and queue the jobs before printing.
+In larger environments, print jobs may go through a centralized print server before reaching the printing destination.
+Some multifunction printers have local storage (such as a hard disk drive) to process and queue jobs before printing.

 Security

-When getting rid of old printers with local storage, one should keep in mind that confidential print jobs (documents) are potentially still locally unencrypted on the hard disk drive and can be undeleted.
+When disposing of old printers with local storage, one should keep in mind that confidential print jobs are potentially still stored unencrypted on the hard disk drive and can be undeleted.